 - Whilst it is seems likely given the significant disruption to business that would otherwise ensue, that EU nationals employed as at the date of Brexit will be given the right to continue working in the UK, some UK businesses may perceive a risk in employing EU nationals until clarity is provided on this issue.

-By Ben Hitchens and Ellen Hughes-Jones
+By Ellen Hughes-Jones

 - Now is a good time to review licences that refer to EU-wide rights, as they may need to be amended in the event that European trade marks (EUTMs) cease to have effect in the UK.